hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 ## What's new
 #### 1.5
-- Add options for displaying information (see "Game Information" for more detail).
+- Added options for displaying information (see "Game Information" for more detail), updated WBaWC.

 #### 1.4
-- Update WBaWC header to work with version 1.00b.
+- Updated WBaWC to work with version 1.00b.

 #### 1.3
-- Update MoF formula as of June 1st, 2019 and update find game function.
+- Updated MoF formula as of June 1st, 2019 and updated find game function.

 #### 1.2.2
-- Add WBaWC Demo and update Settings window.
+- Added WBaWC Demo and updated Settings window.

 #### 1.2
-- Add warning and MoF scoring formula.
+- Added warning and MoF scoring formula.

 #### 1.1
-- Add Settings button.
+- Added Settings button.

 #### 1.0
-- Finish console version, move to GUI version.
+- Finished console version, moving to GUI version.

 ## Requirements
 - OS: Windows 7/8/Vista/10